-

 (optional): If using the Redirect Chart Connect Flow, include theredirect_uri

+.
+Not required for the Embedded Flow.
 This is the same redirect URI you used when setting up Chart Connect.
 If you using Embedded Flow, do not includeredirect_uri

 in the payload.